probnum2026/probnum2026.github.io/support.md

 [The Magnus Ehrnrooth Foundation](https://magnusehrnroothinsaatio.fi/en/frontpage/) supports the participation of early-career researchers to ProbNum 2026.

-We will distribute a number of travel awards to doctoral students, postdoctoral researchers, and other early-career researchers:
+We will distribute a number of travel awards primarily to doctoral students, postdoctoral researchers, and other early-career researchers:
 - The award is &#8364;1000 for international participants and &#8364;500 for participants from Finland.
 - Researchers giving a talk or presenting a poster in the conference will be prioritised.
 - You will receive the travel award after the conference via LUT University upon presentation of receipts.

 #### How to apply ####

-To apply for a travel award, send an email to [toni.karvonen@lut.fi](mailto:toni.karvonen@lut.fi) with the title "ProbNum 2026: Travel award" by **7th June (anywhere on Earth)**.
+To apply for a travel award, send an email to [toni.karvonen@lut.fi](mailto:toni.karvonen@lut.fi) with the title "ProbNum 2026: Travel award" by **11th June (anywhere on Earth)**.
 You will be sent a receipt of acknowledgement.
 You should
 - Briefly describe your motivation for attending ProbNum 2026.
 - Attach a CV.